christoph-frick/gradle-filewatch/README.md

 gradle-filewatch
 ================

-Watch directories in the build and executes tasks on file changes
+Watches (or monitors if you like) directories in the Gradle build and executes tasks on file changes.
+It uses RxGroovy to throttle file change bursts and sequentialize the builds.

 Usage
 -----